adap/flower/datasets/doc/source/how-to-use-with-torch.rst

 Use with PyTorch
 ================
-There is a really quick way to integrate flwr-dataset datasets to Pytorch DataLoaders.
-And the great news is that you can keep all the PyTorch Transform that you used with your dataset downloaded from PyTorch.
+Let's integrate ``flwr-datasets`` with PyTorch DataLoaders and keep your PyTorch Transform applied to the data.

 Standard setup - download the dataset, choose the partitioning::